 Corn milling developed in Cork in the late 18th century.
 The most common form of water wheel used in the North Cork mills were breastshot nearly half of which are suspension water wheels (Power & Lane, 2003, 699).
 As part of this project, corn-drying kilns were excavated at Ballynamona, Fermoy 2 and Scartbarry 2.
 There are the remains of a large mill complex in Fermoy (CO035-025) and a corn mill located at Rathcormac.
 There are two bridges listed within the RMP record of the study area.
-The Fermoy Bridge linking Fermoy and Carrignagroghera (CO035-027/01).
+The Fermoy Bridge linking Fermoy and Carrignagroghera (CO035-073) and the Carrigabrick Bridge, a railway bridge linking Carrigabrick and Rath Healy (CO035-027/01).

-3. ORIGINAL RESEARCH FRAMEWORK
+3. RESEARCH FRAMEWORK

-The research framework for Fermoy 1 will address the following topics:
+The research framework for Fermoy 2 will address the following topics: